linuxmao-org/Frontieres/README-2.txt

 brew install libsndfile

 If libsndfile installs correctly, continue installing the necessary libraries to run Borderlands as described below.
-If the libsndfile install wonï¿½t run (or requires admin privileges, try
+If the libsndfile install wonÕt run (or requires admin privileges, try

 sudo brew install libsndfile

-ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½
+ÑÑÑÑÑÑÑ

 If you haven't already, download the source from http://ccrma.stanford.edu/~carlsonc/256a/Borderlands/index.html, unzip it, navigate to the Borderlands directory in Terminal, and type make.